ubccpsc/310/README.md

 ## About the labs

-### This is a pair-programming course: If you want to work with someone specific for your project, be sure that both of you register for the _SAME_ lab section.
+This is a pair-programming course: If you want to work with someone specific for your project, be sure that both of you register for the _SAME_ lab section.
 We do not have the ability to move people around between labs; please either monitor the SSC for space in your preferred lab sections, move to another lab with space, or find a partner in the lab you are registered in.
 Teams **must** be firm by the time of your lab the week of Jan 16.
+If you do not have a partner, it is your responsibility to notify the TA in lab that week so you can be paired up.
+If you do not have a partner at the end of your lab that week, you will not be able to complete the project (50% of your final grade).
+Finding a partner is **your** responsibility and is key to your having a great term, please take the time to do this right.

 ## Waitlist: [See Here](#waitlist)